intel/libvpl/INSTALL.md

-# Build/Install oneAPI Video Processing Library from Source
+# Build/Install oneAPI Video Processing Library (oneVPL) from Source

 This document describes how to build from the source code in this repo.
 Please note: this repo contains only headers, dispatcher, examples, and tools.